 Working with a small staff in an open office environment, you will gain valuable insight and hands on experience working for a non-profit art museum.
 Interns take on projects that have a direct and visible outcome in our exhibitions, public programs, and events.
 You will also come away with important professional skills for working in the field of contemporary art.
 All interns enjoy complementary NewArtNetwork memberships after their internship.

-Works directly with the Curator and Assistant Curator to help organize exhibitions and public programming.
-Primary responsibilities will be assisting with research and planning for SculptureCenter's open call for proposals, In Practice.
-In addition, the Curatorial Intern will assist with coordination and installation for SculptureCenter's summer exhibition, Better Homes and public program development for upcoming fall exhibitions.
-Other daily duties may include assisting with events, contributing to online content and exhibition texts, providing administrative assistance, and artist and gallery correspondence.
+Works directly with the Curator and Exhibitions and Program Manager in the organization of exhibitions and public programming.
+Primary responsibilities will be helping with planning and research for SculptureCenter's Fall 2014 and Winter 2015 exhibitions and contributing to SC's online platform, SculptureNotebook.
+Other daily duties may include assisting with events, providing administrative assistance, and artist and gallery correspondence.

 How to Apply

 To apply for a SculptureCenter Internship please send a resume, cover letter specifying your two preferred areas of interest, and two professional references to firstname.lastname@example.org.